yrashk/es4j/docs/core_concepts/layout.md

 Layout defines following rules for property inclusion:

-* Every property should have both getter and setter accessors (or a getter and a matching constructor for all properties)
+* Every property must have a getter
-* Accessors must be public
-* Neither of accessors should be annotated with `@LayoutIgnore`
 * Property must be of a supported type (see below)

-Inheritance can also be used to build hierarchies that share fragments of their layout.
-In fact, it is even possible to use interfaces to create layouts.
+* Property must have a matching parameter in the constructor (same parameter name or same name through `@PropertyName` parameter annotation)

 Note: Since ES4J requires the use of accessors, using code generation tools like Lombok is advisable.
-In fact, most of ES4J's documentation will be using Lombok annotations for brevity.

 ## Hash